copp1723/onekeel_agent/PROJECT_STATUS.md

 ## Recent Updates

+- 2025-05-27: Updated README.md to reflect the new focus on file ingestion and insights generation, removing references to web crawling and flight status checking
 - 2025-05-26: Fixed unknown at-rules errors in global CSS by updating postcss.config.js and downgrading Tailwind CSS and PostCSS to compatible versions
 - 2025-05-26: Added VSCode settings and CSS configuration files to help the IDE understand Tailwind directives
 - 2025-05-25: Executed automated TypeScript error fixing script to address common TypeScript errors